IBM/ddc-2021-development-to-production/docs/ml-model-development-autoai/running-autoai-experiment.md

 * To configure the experiment, we must first give it the dataset that will be used to train the machine learning model.
 Click on the `Select from project` button to point to a dataset in your project.

 * Now we can select the training CSV file.
 If you completed the previous ***Data Processing with Data Refinery*** lab module where you generated a single shaped CSV file from a refinery job, select that CSV file (the name will be whatever you selected in that module, for example: `credit_risk_shaped`).
-If you did not complete that module, go ahead and select the `german_credit_data_noid.csv` file that was preloaded in the project.
+If you did not complete that module, go ahead and select the `german_credit_data.csv` file that was preloaded in the project.
 Then click the `Select asset` button.

     [![Select data](../images/autoai/autoai-select-dataset.png)](../images/autoai/autoai-select-dataset.png)